smallnest/gen/README.md

 ## Supported Data Types

-Most datatypes are supported, for Mysql, Postgres, SQLite and MS SQL. `gen` uses a mapping json file that can be used to add mapping types.
-By default the internal mapping file is loaded and processed.
+Most data types are supported, for Mysql, Postgres, SQLite and MS SQL. `gen` uses a mapping json file that can be used to add mapping types.
+By default, the internal mapping file is loaded and processed.
 If can be overwritten or additional types added by using the `--mapping=extra.json` command line option.

-The default `mapping.json` file is located within the templates dir.
+The default `mapping.json` file is located within the ./templates dir.
 Use `gen --save=./templates` to save the contents of the templates to `./templates`.
 Below is a portion of the mapping file, showing the mapping for `varchar`.

 ```json